 - Unscented Co Liquid Soap: I know there are a lot of families out there that just love the liquid stuff, there isn’t quite anything like it!
 Unscented Co. is Canadian, a woman-owned company, a B-Corporation, and their products are free from everything you’d rather keep away from your family.
 You can still get it in a plastic jug, and then have it refilled.
 This reduces your plastic use by a ton if you’re hoping to continue using liquid soap.

-- Tru Earth Laundry Strips: these guys are a real innovation.
+- Tru Earth + Good Juju Laundry Strips: these guys are a real innovation.
 There’s no more measuring, and it’s amazingly simple for minimizing the space that you need to store laundry items if you’re reducing and decluttering.
-The strips are made in Canadian factories by a Canadian company, and the ones that I order in are made in New Brunswick.
+The strips are made in Canadian factories by a Canadian companies.
 These are also good if you’re looking for a safe fragranced option for your clothing while you make the swap to natural!

 - Wool Wash: we also keep Euclan for any delicates/blouses that I have, and for doing the occasional wool soak.

 I remember reading a pretty funny article that said millennials were responsible for the death of fabric softener.
 I guess there’s a whole generation of people questioning whether it is really needed, and it definitely isn’t!
 Very clever invention on the part of companies, but it’s a little bit like bottled water – the need is perceived by the customer, and the money made.

 Check out our blog post on some options you can use to swap away from fabric softeners and dryer sheets here.

 Clothes Drying Swaps